intel-analytics/ipex-llm/python/orca/example/learn/pytorch/fashion_mnist/README.md

 # PyTorch Fashion-MNIST example with Tensorboard visualization
 We demonstrate how to easily show the graphical results of running synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in Analytics Zoo.
 We use a simple convolutional nueral network model to train on fashion-MNIST dataset.
 See [here](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html) for the original single-node version of this example provided by PyTorch.
-We provide two distributed PyTorch training backends for this example, namely "bigdl" and "torch_distributed".
+We provide three distributed PyTorch training backends for this example, namely "bigdl", "torch_distributed" and "spark".
 You can run with either backend as you wish.

 ## Prepare the environment

 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster:

 ```
-conda create -n zoo python=3.7  # "zoo" is conda environment name, you can use any name you like.
+conda create -n zoo python=3.7  # "zoo" is conda environmenst name, you can use any name you like.
 conda activate zoo
 pip install torch
 pip install torchvision